 Aftercare can take place in a variety of different ways, depending on the individual’s unique needs.
 In some cases, attending recovery meetings once a week gets the job done.
 In other situations, a step-down form of treatment is more necessary.
 Together, we’ll create an aftercare plan that’ll target relapse prevention.

-There are many different options when it comes to aftercare.
+Moving forward, there are many different options when it comes to aftercare provided by treatment facilities.

 Some of the main options include: